panda7789/docs.cs-cz/docs/framework/winforms/controls/how-to-add-items-to-windows-forms-domainupdown-controls-programmatically.md

      -nebo-

-2. Použití <xref:System.Windows.Forms.DomainUpDown.DomainUpDownItemCollection.Insert%2A> metodu pro vložení položky do seznamu na zadané pozici.
+2. Použijte metodu <xref:System.Windows.Forms.DomainUpDown.DomainUpDownItemCollection.Insert%2A> pro vložení položky do seznamu na zadané pozici.

     ```vb
     ' Inserts an item at the third position in the list